LaverdeS/Multivariate-Time-Series-Classification/README.md

 #### Confusion Matrix

 `10.09.2022:` Sampling is not stratified.
 RocketNN is an exceptionally fast and accurate time series classification algorithm using random convolutional kernels.
+Even though the model shows high convergence, its performance can be tuned further.

 <p align="center">
   <img width="475" height="320" src=".media/CNN/minRocketNN_confusion_matrix.PNG">